adamerikoff/faireplus/README.md

 ### Sequences from Trained Model (Single Layer)

-These sequences were generated after training a model with Bigram dataset.
+These sequences were generated after training a single-layer model with a Bigram dataset.

 ```
 cuiles-vis-les-dècouresux